atamalu/Applied-Stats-Sims/README.md

 # Applied Statistics: Simulation Studies
 This project contains elaborate examples of common statistical models using simulated data from hypothetical studies.
 Each markdown simulates, visualizes, and models the data.
 These steps are followed by an easily-understandable interpretation of the results in terms of the study.
-For more complex designs, the logic behind most steps are also explained (see: factorial multilevel model).
+For more complex designs, the logic behind most steps are also explained.

 I started writing these markdowns to demonstrate how different models can be used to test hypotheses